szweibel/javascripting-graduate-student-old/workshop/Javascript.md

     var userAge = prompt("How old are you?");
     userAge = parseInt(userAge);

-    if (userAge >= 21) {
+    if (userAge >= 18) {
-        alert("You are legally old enough to purchase alcohol in the U.S.");
+        alert("You are legally old enough to vote and drive in the U.S.");
-    } else if (userAge >= 18) {
+    } else if (userAge >= 16) {
-        alert("You are legally old enough to buy a gun (but not to purchase alcohol) in the U.S.");
+        alert("You are not old enough to vote, but you are old enough to drive in the U.S.");
     } else {
-        alert("You are not legally old enough to purchase alcohol in the U.S.");
+        alert("You are not legally old enough to vote or drive in the U.S.");
     }
 ```

 <JSTerminal />

-The first `if` statement checks to see if the user is old enough to purchase alcohol.
+The first `if` statement checks to see if the user is old enough to purchase vote.
 If they are, the `alert` message is displayed.
-If they are not, the second statement `else if` checks to see if they are able to buy a gun.
+If they are not, the second statement `else if` checks to see if they are at least able to drive.
 If they are, the `alert` message is displayed.
-If they are not, the final `else` statement displays the `alert` message.
+If they are not, the final `else` statement displays the last `alert` message.
 The final `else` statement in a series is usually considered a default case or catchall to execute if none of the other `if/else` statements are true.

 Along with testing as many conditions as you want, you can also run as many lines of code as you want in each block.
 You can even chain together a series of `if/else` statements.
 This is called __nesting__.
 For example: